pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 Because the arguments passed to a case class constructor are `val`s, they can cause a conflict between the extended class and the case class.

-In a "regular" class, if we do:
+In a "regular" class, we get an error when we do the following:

 ```scala
 class Foo(number: Int) {